 Ability to Comply with Rate Covenant and Pay Operating and Maintenance Expenses.
 The Transit, Commuter and MTA Bus Systems have depended, and are expected to continue to depend, upon government subsidies to meet capital and operating needs.
-Thus, although MTA is legally obligated by the Transportation Resolution's rate covenant to raise fares sufficiently to cover all capital and operating costs, there can be no assurance that there is any level at which Transit, Commuter and MTA Bus Systems fares alone would produce revenues sufficient to comply with the rate covenant, particularly if the current level (or the assumed level in the adopted budget for 2019, the preliminary budget prepared in connection with 2020 and the forecasts prepared in connection with 2021, 2022 and 2023) of collection of dedicated taxes, operating subsidies, and expense reimbursements were to be discontinued or substantially reduced.
+Thus, although MTA is legally obligated by the Transportation Resolution's rate covenant to raise fares sufficiently to cover all capital and operating costs, there can be no assurance that there is any level at which Transit, Commuter and MTA Bus Systems fares alone would produce revenues sufficient to comply with the rate covenant, particularly if the current level (or the assumed level in the adopted budget for 2019 and the forecasts prepared in connection with 2021, 2022 and 2023) of collection of dedicated taxes, operating subsidies, and expense reimbursements were to be discontinued or substantially reduced.

 Operating Results and Projections.
-Based upon the July Financial Plan 2020-2023, the budgets of the Related Entities are expected to be in balance in 2019 and 2020, but there are projected deficits in 2021, 2022 and 2023.
+Based upon the February Financial Plan 2020-2023, the budgets of the Related Entities are expected to be in balance in 2019 through 2022, but there is a projected deficit in 2023.
 Any of the Transit System, the Commuter System or MTA Bus System or all of them may be forced to institute additional cost reductions (which, in certain circumstances, could affect service which, in turn, could adversely affect revenues) or take other additional actions to close projected budget gaps, which could include additional fare increases.